 Additionally, a company may list to gain a higher public profile.

 The flotation process has demanding legal, regulatory, financial and marketing aspects.
-Specialised professional advisers are needed to assist with the flotation process and their fees represent the bulk of the direct costs of a listing, which depending on the size of the flotation, may reach a six-figure sum.
+Specialised professional advisers are needed to assist with the flotation process and their fees represent the bulk of the direct costs of a listing which which, depending on the size of the flotation, may reach a six-figure sum.

 These include the following: